MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/registries.md

 ### Download from private repo

-Assuming you have your SSH keys setup locally and on GitHub, for access to private repos.
+Assuming you have your SSH keys set up locally and on GitHub, for access to private repos.

 ```sh
 $ npm install git+ssh://git@github.com:USERNAME/REPO_NAME.git